blessedjasonmwanza/periodic_tasks/ReadMe.md

 # Periodic tasks API
 API to help you add, fetch, and send reminder tasks to users

+> Note: this API has not yet been tested, it is an answer to how technical question can be implemented

 ## Requirements
 - [PHP](https://php.net) 7.1 and above.